MrKeeey/Spring/ReadMe.txt

 - connect new DB
 - create new entity class
 - add date to DB with DAO
-- read date from DB
+- read date from DB (Select by id / One pupil)
--
+- read date from DB (Select all from table / List of Pupil) -